 Anxiety in Children

-It’s natural for all children to worry at times, and because of personality and temperament differences, some may worry more than others.
+It’s natural for any child to worry at times, and because of personality and temperament differences, some may worry more than others.
 How parents and teachers support children to manage their worry is important to ensure that children can learn effective strategies to deal with their current and future worries.
 When worries begin to impact upon a child’s quality of life we may consider this excessive worry part of an anxiety disorder.

 Approximately 15% of children and teenagers are expected to develop a diagnosable anxiety disorder before they reach adulthood.